 Yet, an eternal promise was given, and a people have been chosen to fulfill that promise at a certain moment in our future.
 When that moment comes, Yehovah will be the God of all the families of Israel.
 How that happens is what we are talking about.
 But, let’s get back to what Jeremiah 31 says.

-The next verse brings to mind not just the great earthquake that will knock down the cities of Israel, but also the terrible fighting described in Zechariah and Ezekiel:
+The next verse brings to mind not just the great earthquake that will knock down the cities of Israel and the world, but also the terrible fighting described in Zechariah and Ezekiel:

 2 Thus says the Lord: